ObolNetwork/obol-docs/docs/charon/intro.md

 ### Ports

-The following is an outline of the services that can be exposed by charon.
+The following is an outline of the services that can be exposed by Charon.

 - **:3600** - The validator REST API.
 This is the port that serves the consensus layer's [beacon node API](https://ethereum.github.io/beacon-APIs/).
 This is the port validator clients should talk to instead of their standard consensus client REST API port.
 Charon subsequently proxies these requests to the upstream consensus client specified by `--beacon-node-endpoints`.

 - **:3610** - Charon P2P port.
-This is the port that charon clients use to communicate with one another via TCP.
+This is the port that Charon clients use to communicate with one another via TCP.
 This endpoint should be port-forwarded on your router and exposed publicly, preferably on a static IP address.
 This IP address should then be set on the charon run command with `--p2p-external-ip` or `CHARON_P2P_EXTERNAL_IP`.

 - **:3620** - Monitoring port.
 This port hosts a webserver that serves prometheus metrics on `/metrics`, a readiness endpoint on `/readyz` and a liveness endpoint on `/livez`, and a pprof server on `/debug/pprof`.
 This port should not be exposed publicly.